List of awards and nominations received by Haim

 Haim (/ˈhaɪɪm/ HY-im and stylized as HAIM) is an American pop rock band from Los Angeles, California.
 The band consists of three sisters Este, Danielle and Alana Haim.
 The group has released an EP, Forever, and three albums Days Are Gone, Something to Tell You, and Women in Music Pt.
 III, all of which have achieved commercial and critical success.
 In 2015, they received their first Grammy Awards nomination for Best New Artist and in 2021 became the first all-female rock group to be nominated for album of the year for Women in Music Pt.
 III.
 HAIM has received a total of 8 awards from 34 nominations.

-Brit Awards

-The Brit Awards are the British Phonographic Industry's annual pop music awards.
-Haim has received three nominations.

-GAFFA Awards

-The GAFFA Awards (Danish: GAFFA Prisen) have been awarded since 1991 by Danish magazine of the same name in the field of popular music.